Louisiana Taxotere and Canalicular Stenosis Lawyers

 However, if the condition is not treated and the canaliculi pathways become fully obstructed and close, canalicular stenosis develops.
 At this point, the side effect of having watery eyes may be irreversible and permanent.

-Hotze Runkle’s Louisiana attorneys are prepared to help victims of Taxotere’s harmful side effect, whether they took Taxotere weekly, every two weeks, or every three weeks for any type of cancer.
+Hotze Runkle PLLC’s Louisiana attorneys are prepared to help victims of Taxotere’s harmful side effect, whether they took Taxotere weekly, every two weeks, or every three weeks for any type of cancer.

 Can I Really Sue the Company Who Created Taxotere for Compensation?